-Recruitment, Selection and Hiring of Student Employees
+Position Description, Recruitment, Selection and Setting the Pay Rate for Student Employees

 The first step in the successful recruitment of a student employee begins with the development of an accurate position description.
 The more you know about what you expect from the position and what the position entails, the better your ability to hire the best candidate for the position.
 Whether you are creating a new position or replacing an established job, every hire is an opportunity to add to your department’s team.
 Your preparation in reviewing your department’s current and changing needs will help you establish the needs and requirements for your student employment opportunity.